-Shenandoah National Park is one of more than 130 national park sites that charges an entrance fee.
-As of January 17, 2017, park entrance pass fees will go up for vehicles (from \$20 to \$25) and motorcycles (from \$15 to \$20).
-Individual fees will stay at \$10 per person.
+Shenandoah National Park is one of more than 117 national park sites that charges an entrance fee.
+Shenandoah National Park entrance pass fees for vehicles are now \$30 and motorcycles are \$25.
+Individual fees are \$15 per person.
 All these passes are good for seven days.
-An annual park pass will go up from \$40 to \$50.
+An annual park pass is \$55.
 Federal lands passes (see page 8) are accepted as well.
 There are a variety of passes available.
 Visit nps.gov/shen for more information.
 Eighty percent of the fees collected are returned to Shenandoah for a variety of projects (see page 22).
-The other 20% goes to support parks that do not charge an entrance fee.
+The other 20% goes to support parks that do not charge an entrance fee